minio/docs/source/operations/network-encryption.rst

    The TLS certificate generation process is as follows:

    - The Operator generates a Certificate Signing Request (CSR) associated to the Tenant.
-     The :abbr:`CSR (Certificate Signing Request)` includes the appropriate DNS SubjectAlternateNames (SAN) for the Tenant services and pods.
+     The :abbr:`CSR (Certificate Signing Request)` includes the appropriate DNS Subject Alternate Names (SANs) for the Tenant services and pods.

      The Operator then waits for :abbr:`CSR (Certificate Signing Request)` approval

    - The :abbr:`CSR (Certificate Signing Request)` waits pending approval.